treban/docker-pimatic/README.md

 - config.json
 - pimatic-database.sqlite

-The pimatic app folder is /opt/pimatic-docker.
+The pimatic app folder inside the container is /opt/pimatic-docker.
-The image exposes port 4242.
+The default config exposes port 8282 and admin/admin as login credentials.

-### Environment variable
-The images has a predefined variable to activate the healthcheck mechanism:
-* HEALTHCHECK off [on/off]